Mitigating Construction Defects with a Quality Control Program

 Following the latest approved design documents, product/manufacturer directions and using specified and approved materials can help the quality of the workmanship.
 Do not substitute materials unless the substitutions are approved by the design team in writing.

-Documentation and Retention of Documentation
+Documentation and retention of documentation

 Many types of documents are created in the course of a project.
 Thorough documentation, including of verbal changes and retention of the documents, can play an important role in the event of a construction defect loss, which may occur years later.
 A common mistake is not fully documenting verbal changes made in the field.
 Consult legal counsel for state retention requirements where your project exists.

-Subcontractor Evaluation and Selection
+Subcontractor evaluation and selection

 Subcontractors play a significant role in the workmanship and quality outcome of your project.
 To help select quality workers for your project, start by having a subcontractor evaluation and selection process and program in place.
 Such a program could include: